History

 different from the trains that actually rolled into service the following year, but the Chicago manufacturer that called

 itself General Trains Inc. couldn't have foreseen that.
-General Trains raced into production with a Standard Gauge model of
+General Trains raced into production with a wide gauge model of

 the "new Union Pacific type trains" before anyone had seen the real thing.
 Although very short-lived, their trains

-would come to hold several places of unique distinction in the pre-war Standard gauge world: the only streamliner;
+would come to hold several places of unique distinction in the pre-war wide gauge world: the only streamliner;

 only use of aluminum for train, motors, or track, and only two-rail operation.